 This deterioration can cause changes in food cravings, leading to diet preferences that may be a radical shift from old likes and dislikes.
 It can also affect appetite, disrupt regular eating patterns, and cause sudden weight loss or gain.

 Different factors can affect the appetite of patients with dementia, disrupting their regular eating patterns and leading to poor nutrition.
-Here are some of the most common causes and what you can do to minimize their effects.
+Here are some of the most common causes and what you can do to minimise their effects.

 Some dementia medications or dosage changes can decrease appetite.
 Consult your loved one’s doctor to find out if their treatment may affect their eating.
 If they are taking any new medications, note any changes in appetite and inform their physician immediately.